SSAFA Volunteer Knowledgebase

 Policy

-It is SSAFA policy that all hardware, software (apps), systems, services (otherwise known as Software as a Service and Platform as a Service) are:
+It is SSAFA policy that all hardware, software (apps), systems, services/platforms (otherwise known as Software as a Service and Platform as a Service) are:

-• Managed appropriately from the point of acquisition to the time of disposal in a way that is compliant with the SSAFA's regulatory obligations
+• Managed appropriately from the point of acquisition to the time of disposal in a way that is compliant with SSAFA's regulatory obligations and general best practice.

 • Registered/logged with IT (and Data Governance as necessary) so that a record exists of what is in use, by whom and for what reason(s) because each device/system/service is a potential attack vector for the organisation.